SmartTokenLabs/TokenScript/ERCs/ERC5XX1 draft.md

 This process is a deliberate copy of the TLS certification, based on X.509, which has stood the test of time.

-The authenticity of the client script may be obtained through the `scriptURI()` function call, as in ERC5XX0, or supplied separately by the use-cases.
+The authenticity of the client script may be obtained through the `scriptURI()` function call, as in ERC 5169, or supplied separately by the use-cases.
 However, this ERC is applicable to any code or data that is signed, and a client must validate the signature in the way specified in this ERC.
 In real life use-cases, the client scripts can be either supplied by aforementioned `scriptURI()` or offered to the client (wallet) in anyway the wallet can work with, even through NFC connections or QR code.

 ### Implementation

-Some possible methods of implementation: Note: we cannot deliver a completely off-line solution unless a hosting app can pre-verify the *smart contract deployment key* address.
+Below we offer some possible methods of implementation.
+Although we note that we cannot deliver a completely off-line solution unless a hosting app can pre-verify the *smart contract deployment key* address.

-1. Simplest (assuming internet connection and written *after* publication of this ERC):

-- JWS object outlined below (containing: The script itself, URI to certificate, signature of the script signed by *script signing key*) is linked to via scriptURI() in the contract.
+Assuming internet connection and the smart contract is written *with* this ERC in mind, then the simplest approach involves linking to the JWS object outlined below (containing the script itself, URI to certificate, signature of the script signed by *script signing key*) via `scriptURI()` in the contract.
+This consists of the following steps:
-- 1: determine *smart contract deployment key*.
-Contract should preferrably implement standard 'Ownable' interface or at least the 'owner()' function.
+1. Determine *smart contract deployment key*.
+Contract should preferably implement standard `Ownable` interface or at least the `owner()` function.
-- 2: fetch the JWS object by querying the scriptURI() in the contract.
+2. Fetch the JWS object by querying the `scriptURI()` in the contract.
-- 3: fetch the certificate linked to from the JWS in the `x5u` header.
+3. Fetch the certificate linked to from the JWS in the `x5u` header.
-- 4: validate that certificate is signed by the *smart contract deployment key*.
+4. Validate that certificate is signed by the *smart contract deployment key*.
-- 5: obtain the address of the *script signing key* from the `SubjectPublicKeyInfo` field of the certificate.
+5. Obtain the address of the *script signing key* from the `SubjectPublicKeyInfo` field of the certificate.
-- 6: obtain the script itself; in our example it will be bundled in the JWS object itself, along with the signature attached to the script, in the <ds:SignatureValue> tag.
+6. Obtain the script itself; in our example it will be bundled in the JWS object itself, along with the signature attached to the script, in the `<ds:SignatureValue>` tag.
-- 7: verify that the signature from the <ds:SignatureValue> tag is the correct signature of the keccak'd script by the *script signing key*.
+7. Verify that the signature from the `<ds:SignatureValue>` tag is the correct signature of the Keccak-hashed script by the *script signing key*.
-- 8: current time is within `notBefore` and `notAfter`.
+8. Current time is within `notBefore` and `notAfter`.
-- 9: if the *script signing key* is still valid according to the certificate *and* the script has been signed correctly by the same key, allow user to interact with the token contract(s) defined in the script via the script interface.
+9. If the *script signing key* is still valid according to the certificate *and* the script has been signed correctly by the same key, allow user to interact with the token contract(s) defined in the script via the script interface.

-2. Example script applied to contract published before this ERC:

-- User scans NFC beacon on their mobile.
-- Obtains payload with an app intent (eg ticketing app) containing a URL to a JWS object.
+If instead the contract is *without* considering this ERC, then simplest approach is as follows:
+1. The user obtains an URI for the relevant JWS object (for example by scanning an NFC beacon on their mobile phone).
-- JWS Object is fetched along with the script pointed to from the JWS object.
+2. The JWS Object is fetched along with the script pointed to from the JWS object.
-- Determine origin contract from script.
+3. The origin contract is determined from script.
-- Obtain the owner of the script query `owner()` or JWS object provides contract creation transaction the hosting app can validate and obtain *smart contract deployment key* address.
+4. Obtain the owner of the script by querying `owner()`.
+Alternatively the JWS object can provide the contract creation transaction, so the user can validate and obtain *smart contract deployment key* address from this.
-- Continue from `3:` above, skipping `6:` as we already have the script.
+5. Continue from step 3 in the description above (the flow of a smart contract written *with* this ERC in mind), but skipping step 6, as we already have the script.
-- If the *script signing key* is still valid according to the certificate *and* the script has been signed correctly by the same key, allow user to interact with the token contract(s) defined in the script via the script interface.
+6. Finally, if the *script signing key* is still valid according to the certificate *and* the script has been signed correctly by the same key, allow user to interact with the token contract(s) defined in the script via the script interface.

 ### Specification
 The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY” and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).